 - The Indian Institute of Technology Kanpur has released an official statement.

-- The Defence Research and Development Organisation (DRDO) has released updates.
+- The Defense Research and Development Organization (DRDO) has released updates.

 - Leading defense publications provide expert analyses.